jankyaf/Helldivers2_Resources/README.md

 # Helldivers2_Resources
 Collection of information about the game.
 Most of the data has been datamined by others, credit & sources are attributed wherever applicable.
+Click the resource you want to see in the table of contents to be brought directly to the relevant page.

 ## Table of Contents